hphelion/docs.hpcloud.com/apispecs/c1.1/swift/hp-object-storage-api.md

 have been compromised, you can delete the Access Key.
 This is more convenient than changing your password credentials.
 However, not all API bindings support Access Keys.

 In addition, to credentials, you also specify a tenant -- either the Id or tenant Name.
 With your credentials and tenant, the HP Cloud Identity Service checks to see whether you have activated the HP Cloud Object Storage service.
-If so, it returns an authentication token and the endpoints to all instances of the HP Cloud Object Storage service that you are activated for.
+If so, it returns an authentication token and the endpoints to all regions of the HP Cloud Object Storage service that you are activated for.
 See [Service Catalog](#service_catalog) for an example of how the authentication token and endpoints are returned.

 There are legacy OpenStack Object Store APIs that used TempAuth or Swauth as their identity server.
 The HP Cloud Identity Service offers a compatible interface.
 You use your username, password and tenant Id as shown in the following example.